-- a.
+- d.
 Credit risk

-- b.
+- e.
 Liquidity risk

-- c.
+- f.
 Market risk

-The following likewise discusses the Company's objectives, policies and processes for measuring and managing the above mentioned risks.
+The following likewise discusses the Company's objectives, policies, and processes for measuring and managing the above-mentioned risks.
 For more disclosures about the quantitative effects of these risks' exposures, please refer to the respective notes in the accompanying parent company only financial statements.

-B. Structure of risk management
+G. Structure of risk management

 The Company's finance management department provides business services for the overall internal department.
-It sets the objectives, policies and processes for managing the risk and the methods used to measure the risk arising from both the domestic and international financial market operations.
+It sets the objectives, policies, and processes for managing the risk and the methods used to measure the risk arising from both the domestic and international financial market operations.
 The Company minimizes the risk exposure through derivative financial instruments.
-The board of directors regulated the use of derivative financial instruments such as credit risk, currency risk, and interest rate risk, the use of derivative and non-derivative financial instruments, and the investments of excess liquidity.
+The board of directors regulated the use of derivative financial instruments in accordance with the Company's policy on risks arising from financial instruments such as credit risk, currency risk, and interest rate risk, the use of derivative and non-derivative financial instruments, and the investments of excess liquidity.
 The internal auditors of the Company continue to review the amount of the risk exposure in accordance with the Company's policies and the risk management's policies and procedures.
 The Company has no transactions in financial instruments (including derivative financial instruments) for the purpose of speculation.

-C. Credit risk
+H. Credit risk